-- 2 The analysis in this part finds that cash invested in home ownership is likely to compound at a lower rate than that invested in superannuation. - Over time, many individuals would end up worse off financially by diverting cash from their super accounts into earlier home ownership.
+- Super-for-housing would lead to an increase in household indebtedness. - 2 The analysis in this part finds that cash invested in home ownership is likely to compound at a lower rate than that invested in superannuation. - Over time, many individuals would end up worse off financially by diverting cash from their super accounts into earlier home ownership.